Covid-19 Policy & Procedures

 We anticipate that artist costs may be higher due to transport and accommodation requirements and that sterilisation of house equipment or individual equipment load-ins without house help may also require more time.
 Likewise pop-ups might need extra space to ensure adequate queuing is possible.

-Covid Food businesses:
+Gov Guidance for Food businesses: